WarwickAnimeSoc/KaraLuxer/README.md

 The requirements for the script can be installed using: `python -m pip install -r requirements.txt`.

-The script can then be run from the terminal.
+The script can then be run from the terminal, or using the GUI.

-### Command usage
+### Command Line usage

 Usage `python karaluxer.py <url> [options]`